Hi, I’m Mike Deigan.

 Conceptual Limitations, Puzzlement, and Epistemic Dilemmas

-(forthcoming) Philosophical Studies
+(2023) Philosophical Studies

 I show how conceptual limitations could lead to epistemic dilemmas and how an epistemic dilemmist can appeal to unavoidable puzzlement as a sign of dilemmas in the same way that moral dilemmists appeal to unavoidable guilt.